-Italy is a country of enthusiasts and lovers of life.
-The Italian language is almost sung, and it won't be difficult to know a few basic words to sing.
-So start your conversation with a sweet "Buongiorno" (good morning) or "Buona sera" (good evening) and thank him/her by saying "Mille Grazie" (thank you).
-The Italians will appreciate you and thank you with a smile and their good mood.
+Italy is a country of passionate people who love life and all its pleasures.
+The Italian language has almost a sing-song feel to it, and it's not difficult to learn a few basic words to chime in with the song.
+So start your conversations with a gentle "buongiorno" (hello) or "buona sera" (good evening) and thank people with a "grazie mille" (thank you).
+Italians will appreciate your effort and greet you with a smile.

-During your holiday with the children, don't forget that most Italian cities are made up of narrow pavements and old cobbled streets.
-Instead of a pushchair, choose to transport your little ones.
-This will make your trip much easier.
-The same goes for your luggage when you travel across the country.
-Backpacks may give you an advantage over traditional wheeled suitcases.
+When on holiday with children, remember that most Italian towns have narrow pavements and old cobbled streets, so it might be easier to carry your little ones instead of using a pushchair.
+The same goes for your luggage as you travel around the country - backpacks may give you an advantage over traditional wheeled suitcases.

-Summer in Italy can be extremely hot, which is perfect for a beach holiday with or without children.
-Be aware, however, that many Italians go on holiday themselves in August, which means that many traditional family-run hotels and restaurants may be closed.
-However, if you are planning to visit certain cities or the countryside, spring or autumn might be a better choice.
-That's when temperatures are generally milder and, as it's an off-season, some prices may be lower.
+Summer in Italy can be extremely hot, which makes it perfect for a beach holiday with or without children.
+However, visitors should be aware that many Italians go on holiday themselves in August, which means that many traditional family-run hotels and restaurants may be closed.
+If you're planning to visit certain cities or the countryside, spring or autumn may be a better choice, as temperatures are generally milder and, as it's an off-peak season, some prices may be lower.

-From ancient Roman ruins to modern art museums and festivals, Italy lives up to its reputation as the best destination for cultural travel.
-Able to fascinate young and old alike, the country's historical heritage can be found almost everywhere, but if you want to visit something in particular, such as the ruined city of Pompeii, make sure you plan your trip accordingly.
-Your children will marvel at the history preserved in ashes and dust.
+From ancient Roman ruins to modern art museums and festivals, Italy lives up to its reputation as the best destination for a cultural trip.
+The country's historical heritage will fascinate its visitors of all ages and can be found almost everywhere, but if there's something in particular you want to visit, such as the ruined city of Pompeii, make sure you plan your trip in advance.
+It's worth it, as kids will be amazed at the history preserved in the ash and dust here.

-Let's not forget Venice's emblematic carnival, which takes place every year in February and enchants all its visitors with its colourful atmosphere.
-It offers a spectacle that children and adults will never forget.
+Venice's iconic carnival, which takes place every February, enchants all its visitors with its vibrant, colourful atmosphere.
+It's a spectacle that children and adults alike will never forget.

-Of course, the whole family can also have fun on Italy's most popular beaches, such as the amazing Amalfi coast around Naples, the sunny Mediterranean beaches in Calabria, or the idyllic cities of Puglia, near Bari.
+It goes without saying that the whole family can have a great time on Italy's most popular beaches, such as the stunning Amalfi Coast around Naples, the sunny Mediterranean beaches of Calabria or the idyllic towns of Puglia, near Bari.

-Sardinia attracts visitors to its spectacular coasts, which are among the most beautiful in the Mediterranean.
-These coasts dazzle with the azure blue of their crystal-clear sea and unspoiled nature.
-They are perfect for a holiday by the sea with the whole family.
+Sardinia attracts a number of visitors to its spectacular coastline, which is among the most beautiful in the Mediterranean.
+These coasts dazzle with the azure blue of their crystal-clear seas and their unspoilt nature.
+They are the perfect place for a seaside holiday with all the family.

-And then there is Sicily.
-Rich mountainous landscapes and dreamy beaches all around the majestic volcano Etna.
-It's the perfect place for adventure and discovery.
-Want some advice?
-Take your friends and family to Taormina, located at 250 m above sea level.
-It offers an unforgettable view and will make this picture of a family holiday all the more special.
+Then there's Sicily, home of rich mountain landscapes and dream beaches on every side of the majestic volcano Etna.
+Sicily is the perfect place for adventure and discovery.
+Take your friends and family to Taormina, situated 250 metres above sea level, where you will see unforgettable views that will make that family holiday all the more special.

 Italy is full of things to do.
-Depending on where you live, you can make cultural discoveries or adventures in nature.
+Depending on where you're staying, you can enjoy cultural activities or adventures in nature.

-Hiking In short, Italy is a paradise for hikers.
-Even better, there are hikes for everyone.
+In short, Italy is a hiker's paradise and there are hikes suitable for everyone.

 Sentiero degli Dei, Positano - 60 km from Naples